Azure/missionlz/src/docs/ui-deployment.md

 1. Install requirements via pip

     ```bash
-    pip install -r src/front/requirements.txt
+    pip3 install -r src/front/requirements.txt
     ```

 1. Run the installation scripts to deploy app requirements

     You will need the following variables for the script:

-    subscription_id: is the subscription that will house all deployment artifacts: kv, storage, fe instance
+    `subscription_id`: is the subscription that will house all deployment artifacts: kv, storage, fe instance

-    tenant_id:  the tenant_id where all of your subscriptions are located
+    `tenant_id`:  the tenant_id where all of your subscriptions are located

-    tf_env_name: Please refer to [https://www.terraform.io/docs/language/settings/backends/azurerm.html#environment] for more information.
-(Defaults to Public)

-    mlz_env_name: Can be anything unique to your deployment/environment it is used to ensure unique entries for resources.
-(Defaults to mlzdeployment)

-    port:  Default is 80, if you are running in WSL or otherwise can't bind to 80, use this flag to enter a port
+    `port`:  Default is 80, if you are running in WSL or otherwise can't bind to 80, use this flag to enter a port

-    Multiple Subscriptions:
-    If you are running with multiple subscriptions, you'll need to use these flags with the setup command.

-    -0: SACA Hub Subscription ID
-    -1: Tier 0 Subscription ID
-    -2: Tier 1 Subscription ID
-    -3: Tier 2 Subscription ID

     ```bash
-    chmod u+x ./script/setup_ezdeploy.sh
+    cd src/scripts
-    ./script/setup_ezdeploy.sh -d local -s <subscription_id> -t <tenant_id> -l <location> -e <tf_env_name> -m <mlz_env_name> -p port p -0 <saca_subscription_id> -1 <tier0_subscription_id> -2 <tier1_subscription_id> -3 <tier2_subscription_id>"
+    ./setup_ezdeploy.sh -d local -s <your_subscription_id> -t <your_tenant_id> -p <port>
     ```

 1. Invoke environment variables needed for login (These are returned after setup_ezdeploy.sh is run)